eyasu-taye/About-Me/README.md

 _Ministry of Innovation and Technology_
 _Jan.
 1, 2023 - Sept.
 4, 2024_

-- Specialized in installing, configuring, and managing enterprise IT systems such as VMware vSphere, vRealize, VMware Aria Operations, Huawei FusionCompute, and Huawei FusionSphere.
+- Specialized configuring, and managing enterprise IT systems such as VMware vSphere, vRealize, VMware Aria Operations, Huawei FusionCompute, and Huawei FusionSphere.

 **Computing and Analytics Assistant Researcher**
 _Technology and Innovation Institute_